World reacts to US, UK attacks on Houthi targets in Yemen

 France reaffirmed its condemnation of Houthi strikes on commercial vessels in the Red Sea, calling for an immediate stop to them.

-“With those armed actions, the Houthis bear the extremely serious responsibility of the escalation in the region,” the French foreign affairs ministry said in a statement.
+“With those armed actions, the Houthis bear the extremely serious responsibility of the escalation in the region,” the Ministry for Europe and Foreign Affairs said in a statement.

 Germany

-Germany’s foreign office said the strikes were meant to prevent further attacks.
+Germany’s Federal Foreign Office said the strikes were meant to prevent further attacks.
 “Our aim remains to de-escalate tensions and restore stability in the Red Sea,” the ministry posted on X.

 Belgium

-Belgium is working with its partners in the European Union and the United states to restore security in the Red Sea region and avoid any spillover, Belgium’s foreign minister Hadja Lahbib said on X.
+Belgium is working with its partners in the European Union and the United States to restore security in the Red Sea region and avoid any spillover, Belgian Foreign Minister Hadja Lahbib said on X.

 “The ongoing attacks by the Houthis are a real danger for the stability of the region and represent an escalation that benefits no one,” she wrote.